 François Czapek and Antoine Norbert de Patek, both Polish emigrants, survivors of an insurrection that had forced them to flee, met in 1836.
 This encounter changed their lives.
 Czapek invited his countryman Patek to delve into the realm of watchmaking.
 Together they founded the company Patek, Czapek & Cie on May 1.
 1839.

 Czapek was quickly recognized as one of the greatest watchmakers of the nineteenth century.
-Purveyor to the Imperial Court, Watchmaker of His Imperial Highness, the Prince Napoleon.
+Purveyor to the Imperial Court, Watchmaker of His Imperial Highness, Prince Napoleon.
 At its height, the company had boutiques in Geneva, Warsaw and Paris, Place Vendôme.
 He wrote a book on watchmaking, one of the first of its kind ever written in Polish.

 The Czapek company name was re-established in 2012.
-The three entrepreneurs behind ts revival decided to take an unusual route for the relaunch of the Company: to share it with fellow watch lovers.
+The three entrepreneurs behind ts revival decided to take an unusual path for the relaunch of the Company: to share it with fellow watch lovers.
 They created a library of Czapek timepieces to understand his work and personality, and worked on new designs as if he was seated with them having traveled through time.

 On November 10, 2015, the company was relaunched in front of journalists, friends and watch lovers in Geneva.
 Fellow enthusiasts were given the opportunity to take part in the great adventure of Czapek's revival, by investing through an equity crowdfunding campaign.
 The company became the first Haute Horlogerie Company revived by watch connoisseurs worldwide.